 - Tomorrowland Skyline Lounge Experience offers advance reservations for the balcony lounge at the Tomorrowland Expo Center.
 It's open from 8:00 p.m. to 10:00 p.m. nightly and includes boxed treats with fruits, cheese and sweets, along with hot or cold non-alcoholic beverages.
 If fireworks are shown that night, you'll be in for a sweet view of the show.

 - Over in a galaxy far, far away, you can make reservations for Oga's Cantina, the watering hole of Star Wars: Galaxy's Edge.
 This is the only place you can buy alcohol inside Disneyland park besides the exclusively private Club 33.
-The process for making Oga's Cantina reservations is a little different from the restaurants (and is changing soon), so hop on over to that post for the most current scoop on how to get in (with or without your droids).
+The process for making Oga's Cantina reservations is a little different from Disneyland's other restaurants (and is changing to allow 60-day advance reservations), so hop on over to that post for the most current scoop on how to get in (with or without your droids).

 Disney California Adventure Restaurants That Accept Dining Reservations